 3 Reasons Leaders Should Celebrate Teams: Recognition, Bonding, & Pause Points Create Long Term Success

-Creating a Pause Point, a team-wide deep breath, after completing a big project is important, and the best way to initiate the pause is with the celebration.
-Take time to celebrate all of the good, all of the learning, all of the bonding, and then give your team a breather.
-It shows you truly do appreciate everything you just recognized.
-Taking a pause validates the importance of the accomplishment you have just celebrated, and it gives your team opportunity to recharge before launching on the next task.
-Even it if it just letting them leave an hour or two early (for smaller projects), granting space to recuperate shows your team that you value their time and effort.
-They surely gave you extra during the project; giving back a little afterward is a concrete way to show gratitude.
+Creating a Pause Point, a team-wide deep breath, after completing a big project is important, and the best way to initiate the pause is with a celebration.
+Take time to celebrate all of the effort, all of the learning, all of the bonding, and then give your team a breather.
+Granting a breather shows you truly do appreciate everything you just recognized.
+It validates the importance of the accomplishment you have just celebrated, and gives your team opportunity to recharge before launching on the next task.
+Even if it is just letting them leave an hour or two early for smaller projects, granting space to recuperate shows that you value your team’s time and effort.
+Pauses also let deeper experiences bubble up to conscious awareness, which creates opportunity for greater individual and group learning.

 Contact Network for Impact to learn more about making essential celebrations for your teams at firstname.lastname@example.org.